 What is a non-competition clause?

-A non-competition clause orconcurrentiebedingis a statement in your contract that prohibits you to work for a competitor once your contract with your current employer expires in order to protect an employer's business interest.
+A non-competition clause orconcurrentiebedingis a statement in your contract that prohibits you from working for a competitor once your contract with your current employer expires in order to protect the employer's business interest.
 In the Netherlands, the usual period of prohibition is 12 months and it’s only valid for indefinite contracts.
 Pay close attention to this before signing a contract since it can restrict your next career move.

 Will I have a right to a pension?

-The length of your contract and does it include a probation period
+The length of your contract and whether it includes a probation period

 The number of holiday and ADV days